Judge refuses to dismiss charges in crash that killed 4

 JOLIET, Ill.
 (AP) - A judge has refused to dismiss reckless homicide charges filed against a northern Illinois man for a 2017 crash that killed a pregnant woman and her three sons.

-Prosecutors allege Sean Woulfe sped through a stop sign in Beecher and slammed into a car carrying Lindsey Schmidt and her children.
+Prosecutors allege Sean Woulfe sped through a stop sign in Beecher and slammed into a car carrying Lindsey Schmidt of Beecher and her children.

 In seeking dismissal of the charges, lawyers for the 27-year-old Woulfe claimed a sheriff’s deputy provided misleading information to a grand jury about the crash.

-Defense attorney George Lenard said Will County Deputy Henri Wright told grand jurors Woulfe told investigators he was familiar with road.
-Lenard argued police reports indicate Woulfe, a former Beecher resident, told investigators he wasn’t familiar with the road.

-Will County Judge Dan Rippy on Friday said he didn’t feel Wright’s statement violated Woulfe’s right to due process.
+Will County Judge Dan Rippy said Friday he didn’t feel deputy’s statement to the grand jury violated Woulfe’s right to due process.

-The crash about 40 miles (65 kilometers) south of Chicago killed the 29-year-old Schmidt of Beecher, along with her sons, 6-year-old Owen, 4-year-old Weston and 19-month-old Kaleb.
+The crash about 40 miles (65 kilometers) south of Chicago killed the 29-year-old Schmidt, along with her sons, 6-year-old Owen, 4-year-old Weston and 19-month-old Kaleb.

 Copyright © 2019 The Washington Times, LLC.